gioblu/PJON/strategies/ThroughSerial/specification/TSDL-specification-v1.0.md

 ```
 ### TSDL (Tardy Serial Data Link) v1.0

-TSDL (Tardy Serial Data Link) is a simplex or half-duplex serial data link, that can be easily software emulated, enabling both master-slave and multi-master configuration.
+TSDL (Tardy Serial Data Link) is a simplex or half-duplex serial data link that supports both master-slave and multi-master configuration.
 It supports collision avoidance, reliable frame separation through byte stuffing and optional synchronous response to frame transmissions.

 ### Basic concepts
 * Use start, end and escape flags to support frame separation